mozilla/fxa/packages/fxa-auth-db-mysql/docs/API.md

 ### .deleteAccountResetToken(tokenId) ###

 Will delete the token of the correct type designated by the given `tokenId`.
+For `sessionTokens`,
+associated records in `devices` and `unverifiedTokens` will also be deleted.
+For `keyFetchTokens`,
+associated records in `unverifiedTokens` will also be deleted.

 ## .updateSessionToken(tokenId, token) ##